cwk30/cwk30.github.io/new.md

 ****
 ### During my senior years
 I was exposed to alot of things.
 I learnt the basics to C programming, and was also introduced to my first Linux distro.
 Initially running Linux in a virtual environment, I went on to dual boot my laptop.
-Following a critical failure of my hard disk, I then decided to fully install linux as my main OS for a good half a year... until compatibility issies forced me to switch back to Windows.
+Following a critical failure of my hard disk, I then decided to fully install linux as my main OS for a good half a year... until compatibility issues forced me to switch back to Windows.

 I went on to learn the basics of Python on my own accord, in an attempt to build my own "Search Engine".
 As expected, the result was a very slow and definitely not very comprehensive web crawler, but it did teach me the merits of Python.